lbechberger/LearningPsychologicalSpaces/README.md

 ### 2.3 Correlations to Similarity Ratings

 The folder `mds/correlations` contains scripts for estimating how well the MDS spaces represent the underlying similarity ratings.
 As a baseline, pixel-based similarities of the corresponding images as well as the similarities of an ANN's activation vectors are used.
-In all cases, we consider three distance measures (Euclidean, Manhattan, Cosine) and five correlation metrics (Pearson's r, Spearman's rho, Kendall's tau, and the coefficient of determination R²).
+In all cases, we consider three distance measures (Euclidean, Manhattan, inner product) and five correlation metrics (Pearson's r, Spearman's rho, Kendall's tau, and the coefficient of determination R²).

 #### 2.3.1 Pixel-Based Similarities

 The script `pixel_correlations.py` loads the images and downscales them using scipy's `block_reduce` function (see [here](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.block_reduce)).
 Here, all pixels within a block of size `k` times `k` are aggregated via one of the following aggregation functions: maximum, minimum, arithmetic mean, median.
 The script automatically iterates over all possible combinations of `k` and the aggregation function.

 The pixels of the resulting downscaled images are interpreted as one-dimensional feature vectors.
-All of the distance measures are used to build distance matrices, which are then in turn correlated with the original dissimilarity ratings.
+All of the distance measures are used to build distance matrices, which are then in turn correlated with the original dissimilarity ratings (both using the raw distances and using a weighted version where dimension weights are estimated in a cross-validation).
 The script can be executed as follows, where `similarity_file.pickle` is the output file of the overall preprocessing and where `image_folder` is the directory containing all images:
 ```
 python -m code.mds.correlations.pixel_correlations path/to/similarity_file.pickle path/to/image_folder
 ```